MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 <!--H1 - Required.
 This should match the title you entered in the metadata.
 Set expectations for what the content covers, so customers know the content meets their needs.
 Should NOT begin with a verb.-->
 # Build the AI experience

 In this article, you learn how to create the user interface for your AI solution that provides users with a copilot experience that is similar across Business Central.
-The main component of the implementation is a [PromptDialog])type page.
-This page type is a multi-functional page type that creates a unified Copilit experience for entering data, generating AI-powered content, and saving or discarding results.
+The main component of Copilot from the user-interface perspective is the [PromptDialog](devenv-page-type-promptdialog.md))type page.
+This page type is a multi-functional page type that creates a unified Copilot experience for users to enter data, generate AI-powered content, and save or discarding results.

 ## Design flow

-The essential UI flow for a Copilot experience is a follows:
+The essential UI flow for a Copilot experience is as follows:

 |In UI|In AL code|||
 |-|-|-|-|